ww-tech/lookml-tools/README.md

 python -m pytest --cov=lkmltools/ test/*.py ; coverage html
 ```

-Importantly, as this code relies on an external node utility (`lookml-parser`), one that might not be installed, and one that could be installed but whose behavior might change compared to today,

- - the unit tests are set to check that it is installed (`test/test_prequisites.py`)
- - the unit tests use a cached and checked in parsed lookml file (`test/parsed_minimal_multiline_lookml.json`) and check that parsing the same input file produces the same output as that cached version (see `test/test_lookml_modifier`.`test_get_json_representation`).

- This should provide confidence that this core-functionality parser is working as expected.

 ## Developer Notes
 There are some developer notes for the linter [here](README_DEVELOPER.md).